astik/experiment-zipkin/README.md

 Calling java-activemq-frontend will send a message onto the message queue.
 You can check that the message is correctly sent through ActiveMQ UI (default credentials : admin/admin).
-A java application is defined to consume message from the queue.
+A Java application is defined to consume message from the queue.
 Consumption is very simple, it will dump message on the standard output.
 Sending and consuming message are traced through Zipkin.
 For each call on _java-activemq-frontend_, you should observe 3 spans : two for _java-activemq-frontend_ endpoint and its sending to the queue and one for _java-activemq-consumer_ message consumption.